Coded Load Balancing in Cache Networks: Introduction

-The rest of the paper is organized as follows.
+The rest of paper is organized as follows.
 Our system model and performance metrics are introduced in Section~\ref{sec:SystemModel}.
-Section~\ref{sec:UncodedLoadBalancing} presents our asymptotic analysis of the uncoded load balancing scenario.
-Then, our proposed coded scheme is presented in Section~\ref{sec:CodedLoadBalancing} and its maximum load and communication cost are asymptotically analyzed.
-Next, we discuss practical aspects of our proposal in Section~\ref{sec:Discussion}.
-Then, in Section~\ref{sec:Simulations} numerical results for medium-sized networks are presented.
+Then, the proposed coded scheme is presented in Section~\ref{sec:CodedLoadBalancingGrid} and its maximum load and communication cost are asymptotically analyzed for grid networks.
+Next, our results are extended to more general networks in Section~\ref{sec:CodedLoadBalancingGeneral}.
+In Section~\ref{sec:Simulations}, simulation results for finite-sized networks are presented.
 Finally, the paper is concluded in Section~\ref{sec:Conclusions}.